 - Low backache that is relieved with lying down

-Estrogen therapy may be advised.
-This may help prevent further weakness of the pelvic floor.
+- Estrogen therapy to prevent further weakness of the pelvic floor

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.